-The treatment of interest, royalty and dividend payments from EU member states to the UK after the transition period, will be dependent on the particular state's domestic law and double tax treaty position.
-A list of all the countries with which the UK has entered into double taxation treaties can be found at www.gov.uk/government/collections/ tax-treaties.
+From 1 June 2021, the treatment of interest, royalty and dividend payments from EU member states to and from the UK will be dependent on the particular state's domestic law and double tax treaty position.
+A list of all the countries with which the UK has entered into double taxation treaties can be found at www.gov.uk/government/collections/tax-treaties .
 In ship finance transactions, lenders will typically require that a tax gross-up clause be included in the loan documentation.